Dr Kate Stevens

 My research focuses on comparative and connected histories of cultural, environmental, and economic exchange in the colonial and postcolonial Pacific world.

-I am particularly interested in the nexus of gender, race, and colonial rule, and my publications examine women in southern Aotearoa whaling with Prof Angela Wanhalla, gendered experiences of British and French criminal justice in the early colonial Pacific, and the ways in which coconut commodities (copra, oil) connected the Pacific to the global economy with Prof Judy Bennett.
+I am particularly interested in the nexus of gender, race, and colonial rule, and my publications examine women in southern Aotearoa whaling worlds with Prof Angela Wanhalla, gendered practices and experiences of British and French criminal justice in the early colonial Pacific, and the ways in which coconut commodities (copra, oil) connected the Pacific to the global economy with Prof Judy Bennett.

 New projects extend my work in these areas, including an environmental and social history of Suva, and tracing the history of smell through oils from the Pacific to Europe.

 I am currently completing a book manuscript Gender, Violence and Criminal Justice in the Colonial Pacific 1880-1920, forthcoming with Bloomsbury.

 Recent funding and awards

 - Camargo Foundation Fellowship Spring 2022 (postponed from 2021 due to Covid-19)

 - University Teaching Excellence Award 2020; Divisional Teaching Award 2020

 - WSU Service to Clubs Staff Award 2020

 Learn more about my current projects and publications here: historykate.com